Broadstone Net Lease, Inc. Ann - GuruFocus.com

-Broadstone Net Lease, Inc. (NYSE: BNL), (“BNL”), today announced that it is commencing an underwritten public offering of 13,000,000 shares of Common Stock, par value $0.00025 per share, in connection with the forward sale agreements described below.
-BNL expects to grant the underwriters a 30-day option to purchase up to 1,950,000 additional shares of Common Stock.
+Broadstone Net Lease, Inc. (NYSE: BNL), (“BNL”), today announced the pricing of an underwritten public offering of 13,000,000 shares of its Common Stock, at a price to the public of $21.35 per share, less underwriting discounts and commissions, in connection with the forward sale agreements described below.
+The underwriters also have been granted a 30-day option to purchase up to an additional 1,950,000 shares of Common Stock at the public offering price, less underwriting discounts and commissions.
+The closing of the offering is expected to occur on August 12, 2022, subject to the satisfaction of customary closing conditions.

 Goldman Sachs & Co.
 LLC, BMO Capital Markets, J.P.
 Morgan, and Truist Securities are acting as joint book-running managers of the offering.